Special Activities Center: Syria

 Again in 2015, the combination of the U.S. Military's JSOC and the CIA's Special Activities Center became the force of choice for fighting this conflict.
 SAC stood up and ran a robust covert action program to overthrown the Assad regime.
 The program was successful, including in 2015 when rebels using tank-destroying missiles routed government forces in northern Syria.
 But by late 2015, the Russians came to Assad's aid, and their focus was focusing squarely on the C.I.A.-backed fighters battling Syrian government troops.
 Many of the fighters were killed, and the fortunes of the rebel army reversed.
 According to the Middle East Institute, the program was never given the level of political support that was necessary for it to succeed – "They never gave it the necessary resources or space to determine the dynamics of the battlefield.
 They were drip-feeding opposition groups just enough to survive but never enough to become dominant actors."

 In December 2018, US President Donald Trump announced that US troops involved in the fight against the Islamic State (ISIS) in northeast Syria would be withdrawn imminently.
 Trump's surprise decision overturned Washington's policy in the Middle East.
-It has also fueled the ambitions and anxieties of local and regional actors vying over the future shape of Syria.
+It also fueled the ambitions and anxieties of local and regional actors vying over the future shape of Syria.
 Many experts proposed that President Trump could mitigate the damage of his withdrawal of U.S. military forces from Syria by using SAC.
-Many believe the president chose "to replace U.S. ground forces in Syria with personnel from the CIA's Special Activities Division and that the process has been underway for months.
+Many believed the president chose "to replace U.S. ground forces in Syria with personnel from the CIA's Special Activities Division and that the process has been underway for months.
 Already experienced in operations in Syria, the CIA has numerous paramilitary officers who have the skills to operate independently in harm's way.
-And while the CIA lacks the numbers to replace all 2,000 U.S. military personnel currently in Syria and work alongside the Syrian Democratic Forces (this CIA personnel are spread across the world), their model is based on fewer enablers and support.
+And while the CIA lacks the numbers to replace all 2,000 U.S. military personnel currently in Syria" and work alongside the Syrian Democratic Forces (these CIA personnel are spread across the world), their model is based on fewer enablers and support.